vdhamer/Photo-Club-Hub/.github/README.md

 Swiping left deletes an entry, but this is not normally needed and is not permanent (yet)).

 ![Portfolios Screen](images/portfoliosScreen.png "Portfolios Screen")

-### The Who's Who Screen

-The `Who's Who` screen lists all the photographers known to the app.
-It allows you to first select the photographer and then select that person's club-specific portfolio.
-If available, club-independent information (like birthdays) for that photographer is displayed here.
-The `Search` bar filters on photographer names.

 ### The Clubs and Museums Screen